NikolaVk/battleship-wars/README.md

         - [Heroku](https://dashboard.heroku.com) was used to host the app
         - [Random](https://docs.python.org/3/library/random.htmlhttps://docs.python.org/3/library/random.html) was used to position the ships randomly across the board
         - [sys](https://docs.python.org/3/library/sys.html) was used by the sys.exit function to exit the application
-        - [JQuery](https://jquery.com/) Was already inside the CI templade
+        - [JQuery](https://jquery.com/) Was already inside the CI template
-        - [XTERM](https://github.com/xtermjs/xterm.js#readme) Was already inside the CI templade
+        - [XTERM](https://github.com/xtermjs/xterm.js#readme) Was already inside the CI template
         - [PEP8 Validator](http://pep8online.com/) Was used to test the code for errors

     - ### Tools